NHOrus/srwq-compilation/episode-15.md

 The guard can only manage some choking sounds in his throat.
 You pull out the scalpel, and turn to face Shine again.
 Theres a great big smile on your face.

-"Now...where were we?
+"Now... where were we?
 Oh yes, who's coming to get us?"

 Shine looks rather mor worried now.
 "I-I don't know, they didn't tell me about the operation afterwards.
 I-I was just supposed to return to EFA territory."